ericnsh/clinicWaitAPI/README.md

 * follow the evolution of traffic and track your position
 * cancel your registration anytime when needeed

-*dependencies : part of the clinics informations and geolocation is taken from Google Places API.
+*dependencies : part of the clinics informations and geolocation is taken from the [Google Places API](https://developers.google.com/places/).

-It's actually a personal experimentation just to explore Node.js and all its underlying paradigm.
+This project is actually for personal concern.
+It's meant to explore Node.js and all its underlying paradigm.

 ### Database
-ClinicWait uses DocumentDB (Microsoft NoSQL database) to store its data.
-So to use it as it you will need to configure a documentDB database. see configuration.
+ClinicWait uses Azure DocumentDB (Cloud based NoSQL database - yet another deep diving) to store its data.
+TL;DR see configuration.

 ### Configuration
 To get the API to work, you will need to get you a Google places API Key and A DocumentDB account.